Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - New York

 Citation: CPS Pol.
 Man.
 Ch.
 6, § J(2)

-CPS addresses the report with an investigation or, where permitted, CPS may address it with a family assessment response.
+Child protective services (CPS) will address the report with an investigation, or, where permitted, CPS may address it with a family assessment response.

 Assessment of the Infant and Family